|Full Form||Master of Surgery|

 Internship opportunities in some of the most prolific and professional organizations like Artemis Hospital, Manipal Hospital while graduating will add a lot of weight in terms of experience in the Resume.

-Working as Urological Surgeon, Vascular Surgeon, Resident (General Surgery) Cardiothoracic Surgeon in some of the most reputed R&D organizations in the field of professional medicine are some of the placement opportunities related to the field of Master of Surgery [MS].
+Working as Urological Surgeon, Vascular Surgeon, Resident (General Surgery) Cardiothoracic Surgeon in some of the most reputed R&D organizations in the field of professional medicine are some of the MS placement opportunities.

 Name of the College